 ATMs are your best friend internationally — when used correctly.

-• Use bank ATMs, not standalone ones.
+- Use bank ATMs, not standalone ones (find them via Visa’s Global ATM Locator or Mastercard’s ATM Finder).
 ATMs inside or attached to actual banks (Barclays, BNP Paribas, HSBC branches, etc.) give better rates and are more secure.
 Standalone ATMs in tourist areas, convenience stores, or airports often charge higher fees and apply their own exchange markup.

 What Is Dynamic Currency Conversion (and Why You Should Always Refuse It)